MirekVales/MVsDotNetAMSIClient/README.md

 # MV's DotNet AMSI Client
 A convenient .NET client for [Microsoft's Antimalware Scan Interface (AMSI)](https://docs.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-portal).
+You can use it to easily scan a data for malware using Windows Defender Antivirus or other AMSI-aware antiviruses.

+## What is AMSI?
 AMSI is an interface standard that defines methods for file-based or stream-based content scanning for malware.
 AMSI is a part of Microsoft Windows OS, beginning from Windows 10 or Windows Server 2016.
 Operating system internally calls AMSI to request an evaluation of content that is about to be executed, e.g. JavaScript, PowerShell scripts.

 On other side, AMSI is implemented by major AV engines (e.g. Kaspersky, ESET, BitDefender) that are able to evaluate a content for malware and detect possible threats.
 Once a third-party AV engine is installed on the computer, it can replace the default AMSI-aware engine, Windows Defender Antivirus.
 So operating system, that calls AMSI, effectively ends up invoking the third-party engine instead of Defender Antivirus.
 If no AMSI-aware third-party engine is available, the security evaluation requested over AMSI is provided by Defender.

+## What is MV's DotNet AMSI Client?
 This client library is a compact solution that enables calling AMSI methods conveniently, adds an option to scan a file-based content, including zip file inspection, and also, it can correlate a detection result detail (for now, only if Windows Defender Antivirus is used).
 It can serve as a tool to test AMSI-enabled engine, or as a library that allows to provide security features requested over AMSI as service.

 ## Available as NuGet Package